forni00m/my-new-project/README.md

 ## How is it used?

-The six-week menu could be an app for everyone, but especially the target group would be people who have to think "what food would I prepare today"
+The six-week menu could be an app for everyone, but especially the target group would be people who have to think everyday "what food would I prepare today".

 <img src="https://www.ruokavirasto.fi/globalassets/teemat/terveytta-edistava-ruokavalio/kuluttaja-ja-ammattilaismateriaali/kuva-arkisto/lautasmalli_rgb_lores-2.jpg" width="300">

 The application asks the user for the week for which the user wants a list, like week 45.
-The application prints (displays) a list with recipes for that week. the app provides the random lists.
+The application prints (displays) a list with recipes for that week.
+The app provides the random lists.

 ![kuva](https://user-images.githubusercontent.com/97443916/149127772-7d4ea9df-baec-483c-9102-e92384ac5ef6.png)